Q: Are we Catholics still supposed to abstain from meat on Fridays? Or has this definitely been done away with? –Vince

 But less clear is the requirement that on all Fridays throughout the year, we are to abstain from meat or some other food as determined by the Bishops’ Conference.
 What is a Bishops’ Conference, anyway?
 And what has it said about this?

 One could say that the functions of an Episcopal Conference are largely pastoral.
-Probably most of us are at least vaguely familiar with statements issued over the years by our USCCB on issues like the rights of immigrants, or the duty of all Catholics to respect human life.
-Such statements in and of themselves are not laws; rather, they ordinarily constitute practical applications of Catholic teaching here in the US.
+Probably most American Catholics are at least vaguely familiar with statements issued over the years by the USCCB on issues like the rights of immigrants, or the duty of all Catholics to respect human life.
+Such statements in and of themselves are not laws; rather, they ordinarily constitute practical applications of Catholic teaching in the US.
 Of course each diocesan bishop can, and should, be teaching the people of his diocese about these subjects himself; but when important moral issues are relevant nation-wide, it is often useful for American bishops to be united in making a single public statement.

 But there are a handful of places in the Code of Canon Law where the Church actually gives Bishops’ Conferences the right and obligation to make laws that bind all the bishops and all the Catholics in their territories.
 Canon 1251, regarding abstinence on Fridays, is one of them.